FIRST CAPITAL OF THE OKLAHOMA TERRITORY

 blocks.

-There are eight exciting festivals and
+There are many exciting festivals

-celebrations in Guthrie each year
+and celebrations in Guthrie each year

-that draw visitor from all over the
+drawing visitors from all over the world.

-world.
-And, in addition to the
+And, in addition to the Oklahoma

-variety of shops and eateries,
+wide variety of shops and eateries,

 golf, rodeo and extraordinary